Earl of Dumfries: Family history

-The Dumfries family seat was inherited by his nephew, Patrick McDouall-Crichton, 6th Earl of Dumfries (1726-1803).
-His daughter Lady Elisabeth Penelope married the John Stuart, Lord Mount Stuart, and was the grandmother of the 2nd Marquess of Bute, 7th Earl of Dumfires who merged the two titles of Dumfries and Bute.
+The Dumfries family seat was inherited by his nephew, Patrick McDouall-Crichton, 6th Earl of Dumfries (1726–1803).
+His daughter Lady Elisabeth Penelope married the John Stuart, Lord Mount Stuart, and was the grandmother of the 2nd Marquess of Bute, 7th Earl of Dumfries who merged the two titles of Dumfries and Bute.
 The subsequent 2nd, 3rd and 4th Marquess of Bute/7th, 8th and 9th Earls of Dumfries became involved in the coal mining industry in south Wales creating 2 gothic revival residences, Cardiff Castle and Castell Coch.

 The 10th Earl of Dumfries became involved with birds working as an ornithologist; he purchased the islands of St Kilda, leaving it to the National Trust for Scotland in 1956.
 The eleventh Earl of Dumfries became a scholar being having graduated from Trinity College, Cambridge, also becoming a fellow at the University of Edinburgh.
 A patron of the arts he held successive positions for decades, such as trustees and chairman on councils and boards in the United kingdom.
 He sold family's properties in Edinburgh and Cardiff to pay his father's death tax.
 The earl also took traditional roles as the Lord Lieutenant of Bute and of Argyll.
 The Earl's business had employed the most people on the Isle of Bute, a designer fabrics and contemporary furniture company.